 If the departing faculty member or college or campus officials believe the exit interview should be conducted by an administrator in the Provost’s office (e.g., the Provost or one of his Vice Provosts), rather than by the college EIO, that can be arranged.
 Faculty who ask to be heard at both levels are given that opportunity.
 The Vice Provost for Faculty Affairs is the contact person in the Provost’s Office.
 Exit interviews for minority faculty can also include an interview with the senior faculty mentor.

 The interview process is confidential, but responses will be shared with the Provost and, with the faculty member’s permission, with the appropriate dean or chancellor.
 EIOs should print a copy of the interview questions (see above) appropriate to the reason the faculty member is departing.
 A written copy of the interview notes is passed on to the relevant dean or chancellor unless the EIO has been asked not to share information with the dean or chancellor, and to the Provost.
 Interviewees may choose whether or not they want their names identified when these responses are shared.
 Copies of the responses are forwarded to the Vice Provost for Faculty Affairs.

-Staff in the Office of Planning and Assessment summarize the interview and survey responses and report them biennially in aggregate in order to ensure the confidentiality of individual responses.
-Although demographic information is an important part of the analysis, in cases where individuals might be identifiable due to the demographic coding, breakdowns that reveal those figures are not disseminated.
-The general patterns of responses are shared with the Academic Leadership Council and the Faculty Affairs Committee of the University Faculty Senate.
+Staff in the Office of Planning.
+Assessment, and Institutional Research summarize the interview and survey responses and report them biennially in aggregate in order to ensure the confidentiality of individual responses.
+Although demographic information is an important part of the analyses, in cases where individuals might be identifiable due to the demographic coding, breakdowns that reveal those figures are not disseminated.
 The goal is to understand faculty concerns so that the University can be more responsive to them.

 For More Information

-For more information about this process, please contact the Office of Planning and Assessment.
+For more information about this process, please contact the Office of Planning, Assessment, and Institutional Research.